 Given that they’re easily worn practically anywhere, super comfy and always look stylish, jeans have earned their superstar status.
 But to build an iconic denim wardrobe one must Mix.
 It.
 Up.
 All body shapes can benefit from a pair of skinnies that fit like a glove.
 Straight leg cuts continue to be the It Girl jean du jour, while there’s no arguing with the figure-flattering power of a bootcut or flare leg style.
 And wide leg silhouettes are also going strong.
-“Classics never go out of style but I am excited about our ever-black denim collection, playing with cheetah and camo prints on denim, and raw hems,” says Gray.
+“Classics never go out of style but I am excited about our ever-black denim collection, playing with prints on denim, and raw hems,” says Gray.
 Hems are a big deal for Adams-Geller, too.
-“I’m loving all of the new hem details for Fall 2017—angled, heavy frayed, ruffled and many more,” she says, “My favourite new style features a high-rise straight leg silhouette in a vintage-inspired wash with a beautiful blue velvet lace-up detail at the ankle.”
+“I’m loving all of the hem details—angled, heavy frayed, ruffled and many more,” she says.
 The lesson: stick to only one style of jeans, or forgo trying on the latest trend, and you’ll miss out.